-- The recommendation for the throttling of registration MAY be based on DOCSIS 1.1 CM registration. - The MTA MUST follow DHCP [1], HTTP, and SNMP specification timeout and retry mechanisms. - The MTA MUST use an adaptive timeout for TFTP as specified in the DOCSIS 1.1 specification. - The MTA MUST follow backoff and retry recommendations that are defined in the security specification [5] for the security message flows.
+- The recommendation for the throttling of registration MAY be based on DOCSIS 1.1 CM registration. - The MTA MUST follow DHCP [1], and HTTP specifications for the timeout and retry mechanisms.
+It is recommended to follow IETF RFC 3413 [7] for SNMP timeout and retry mechanisms. - The MTA MUST use an adaptive timeout for TFTP as specified in the DOCSIS 1.1 specification. - The MTA MUST follow backoff and retry recommendations that are defined in the security specification [5] for the security message flows.

-7.2 Embedded-MTA Power-On Initialization Flows
+7.2 Embedded-MTA Power-On Initialization Flow (Secure Flow)